 If the mention of a trip to the museum makes you think of stuffy exhibitions and school trips, well think again.
-This year's Museums at Night (taking place Thu May 12–Sat May 14 2016 ), a series of after-hours events at some of the capital's biggest museums and quirky attractions, is offering Londoners some seriously special one-off experiences.
+This year's autumnal edition of 'Museums at Night' takes place from October 27-October 29 2016, with a series of after-hours events at some of the capital's best museums and unusual attractions.
+Pick some new favourites from the events below and sign up for a seriously special one-off experience.

-Museums at Night events: Saturday
+The best Museums at Night events 2016

 The Museum of London comes over all nocturnal with a week of evening events that are a tribute to London's club culture.
 The special events are all free but you'll need ot reserve a place in advance.
 Visit The Museum of Lost Sounds (Oct 29), go on guided walks and enjoy readings and performances at The Museum of Dark Places (Nov 2) and explore the chillout room, music hall, speakeasy bar and danclefoor at The Museum of Last Parties (Nov 4).Read more

 Spirited gin favourites Sipsmith will be hosting the gin tastings and the Royal College of Music will provide the soundtrack at these journeys through beautiful Fulham Palace's Georgian history.
 Take a costumed photo, make your own notebook in the library and pretend you're in a period drama.
 Booking essential.Read more

 Go below deck at the Old Royal Naval College for a tour of the underground tunnels and dungeons that will be ridden with ghosts and ghouls.
 The deceased will share stories of their London lives as you explore, and then nerves will be settled with a ghoulish cocktail in the Queen Mary Bar.Read more